chientrm/testpio/AUTO_UPDATE_GUIDE.md

 3. **Update the URLs** in the code to point to your repo
 4. **Create your first release** with a compiled firmware.bin
 5. **Test the auto-update process** end-to-end

-The ESP32 will now keep itself updated automatically! 🚀